Constraining the CME Core Heating and Energy Budget with SOHO/UVCS

-The simulation's physical model, including its heating and cooling terms, are described in detail by \cite{Reeves.2019}.
-Although this simulation was not constructed to duplicate the observed 1999 CME, we find that at certain times and heights, the simulated plasma within the dense CME core exhibits a density and temperature that are similar to that of the observed clumps.
+The simulation's physical model, including its heating and cooling {mechanisms}, are described in detail by \cite{Reeves.2019}.
+Although this simulation was not constructed to duplicate the observed 1999 CME, {sometimes the simulation's heating mechanisms add up to a total heating rate equivalent to our observationally constrained heating parameterization (cf. $Q$ in Equation~\ref{eq: energy}).
+The observations do not directly provide constraints for each of the simulation's heating mechanisms (e.g., ohmic heating), but the heating rates can be similar between the physical 3D MHD model and our parameterized 1D heating models.
+Also,} we find that at certain times and heights, the simulated plasma within the dense CME core exhibits a density and temperature that are similar to that of the observed clumps.

 To compare heating parameterizations, we focus only on moments in the simulated plasma's journey when the density and temperature agree with the observed clumps.
 We treat the simulated density and temperature as data inputs for our 1D modelling procedure (cf.~\S\ref{sect: numerical model}) and re-evaluate the coefficient $C_H$ for each heating parameterization.
 Now, we make the heating rate coefficient vary with time.
 We consider the length of time in which it agrees with the observationally constrained $C_H$ coefficients.